Psychiatric medication may be helpful for your child if they have been diagnosed with:

 Stigmas About Medication

 While stigma about mental health in general is less than it was before, it remains a big barrier to mental health care in both adults and children.
-The National Institute for Mental Health (NAMI) says,
+The National Alliance on Mental Illness (NAMI) says,

 Children are not immune to the stigma.
 If they are afraid to talk to their parents about their worries and feelings, they won’t get care for a treatable mental health problem.